Harvest Church is a Congregation of local believers in Jesus Christ meeting in the Moultonborough / Sandwich / Center Harbor area.

 Baptism: We practice believers' immersion and believe that water baptism is mandatory for all Christians (see Matthew 28:18-20; Acts 2:38-39; Colossians 2:11-12).

 The Holy Spirit: We believe the gifts of the Holy Spirit are available to the church today and are to be practiced in a way the builds up the whole church.

 Pastors and leadership:

 We believe God gives a team of men to serve as elders to shepherd (or pastor) the flock or church.
 Since the New Testament pattern for elders is always shown to be a group of elders rather than a single man, we endeavor to emulate the pattern we see there in the Scriptures.
 We believe that the elders are responsible for the care of the church family including pastoral duties and the all aspects relating to the welfare of the church.
-While we acknowledge that God desires the people of the church to respect their leaders, we see no need for the use of titles such as "Pastor" or "Bishop" or any other.
+While we acknowledge that God desires the people of the church to respect their leaders, and that leaders must lead, we shy away from the use of formal titles such as "Pastor So and So" or "Bishop So and So" or any other.
 We don't see any so called distinction between laity and clergy in the Bible, so we don't practice it.
 Instead we believe that every member of the church is called to serve and use their gifts to build up the body of Christ (the church) throughout the world.
 Sometimes the needs of the church requires one or more elders to serve full time in the work of the ministry, in which case they may be compensated financially.
 Other times, the elders may continue at their regular jobs while serving and thus may not require financial compensation.
 Regardless, elders, paid or not, are not considered to be above or higher than other members of the congregation, they only have different responsibilities.
 Occasionally, the elders may appoint deacons and deaconesses (servants) to fulfill certain practical duties for the church (see Acts 6:1-6; 1 Timothy 3:8-13).